 To achieve this success, you need a site that both performs perfectly and is designed with the patient in mind.
 Let’s look at some examples to see how other practices attract and convert online visitors to happy patients.

-Performance & Recovery Lab needed to make a splash as a new practice in Mesa, AZ.
+Eastside Sports needed to make a stand out in Washington state.
 With a strong focus on sports, rehab, and fitness this high-energy design features flowing, diagonal lines with images and colors tailored to attract their ideal patient.
-Other features include an Artificial intelligence Chatbot, Online review generator, a refreshed logo, and a strong Call-to-action “REQUEST FREE INJURY CONSULT”
+Other features include an Artificial intelligence Chatbot, Online review generator, a refreshed logo, and a strong Call-to-action “REQUEST APPOINTMENT”

-Bryant Orthopedic and Sports Physical Therapy was concerned about the amount of work and time needed to build a new website.
-They also wanted a multi-lingual physical therapy website to reach both Spanish and English speaking patients.
-With one click, patients can easily toggle between languages to read content in their native tongue.
-By exceeding expectations, you immediately get the attention and attract new patients while also building your practice’s brand and community presence.
+Hands-On Physical Therapy was concerned about the amount of work and time needed to build a new website.
+They also wanted to convey the personal, manual approach they take with each patient.
+By using custom images and showing real people, you immediately get the attention and attract new patients while also building your practice’s brand and community presence.

 Loudoun Sports Therapy Center, like many clinics, struggled with an older website that was difficult to update, not mobile-friendly and ranked poorly on Google.
 Thus, they invested in a new physical therapy website that was visually engaging, modern and custom to their practice.
 The new website provides a lot of information in an organized way, which guides visitors to the content they want most.